ModelEngineering/controlSBML/README.md

 that continuous integration is done only *without* ``slycot``.

 ## Version History
+* 1.0.8 2/14/2023
+    * Avoid error if Jacobian cannot be calculated.
+    * Better handling of warnings
 * 1.0.7 2/11/2023
     * Add missing dependency (lmfit)
 * 1.0.6  2/11/2023